cassieeric/python_crawler/wechat_communication_robot/Readme.md

 # Introduction
-This folder is focused on creating a wechat communication robot, which is very interesting.
+This folder is focused on creating a Wechat communication robot, which is very interesting.
+It can response message immediately.